-In the simplest terms a hydraulic power system consists of a sump, motor, pump, valves, actuators and hydraulic fluid.
+In the simplest terms, a hydraulic power system consists of a sump, motor, pump, valves, actuators and hydraulic fluid.
 This combination can be configured into millions of applications to transfer power and reduce mechanical complexity.
 If properly maintained, hydraulic power systems offer exceptional reliability.
-If not maintained properly, repairs can be expensive, depending upon the application.
+If not, hydraulic system problems can emerge, causing expensive repairs.

 Cavitation can also be a source of noise and erratic actuation.
 Cavitation is the result of fluid vapor or air cavities within the fluid, which implode when compressed, causing a knocking noise.
 Cavitation causes wear, damaging components and contaminating the fluid with metal particles, which in extreme cases can cause mechanical failure.

 Hydraulic fluid that has a milky appearance is a clear indication of water contamination.
 One source is condensation buildup on the walls of the fluid reservoir as a result of temperature changes from warm days to cool nights.

 Water contamination can corrode the pump and other critical components, which can shorten component life.
 Water can also freeze, causing a host of performance and wear-related issues.
 Periodic fluid changes and draining of the water from the reservoir ensure water removal from the system.